brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case/overview.rst

 Overview - Helper Functions
 ---------------------------

-To make all of above work, there are various helper functions, which are also all exposed to the end-user to help facilitate an enhanced testing experience.
+To make all of above work, there are various :ref:`helper functions<test_cases/integration_test_case/other_functionality:Helper Functions>`, which are also all exposed to the end-user to help facilitate an enhanced testing experience.